avitalRubin/DevOps-Course/Python/README.md

 # Python

-In the python module, I was required to write Python scripts.
+The repository contains some Python scripts that I needed to write in the DevOps course.

-As I am a python lecturer and one who studied python in a data plane - using Spark, Hadoop, MapReduce etc..., and in the field of analytics and virtualization - the module was, as expected, very simple for me.
+Because I am a python lecturer and studied python in the filed of data - when I used Spark, Hadoop, MapReduce etc..., and also in the field of data analytics and data virtualization - the module was, as expected, very simple for me.